panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ## 7. Extracting a dynamic name property

-You can extract to variables properties with a dynamic name (the property name is known at runtime):
+You can extract into variables properties with a dynamic name (the property name is known at runtime):

 ```javascript
 const { [propName]: identifier } = expression;